godisblaack/Basics/Helpful documents/Arch linux on a pendrive using an HP Laptop.md

-# Installing Arch Linux on a pendrive using an HP Laptop: A Detailed Guide
+# Arch linux on a pendrive using an HP Laptop

 This document provides a comprehensive, step-by-step tutorial for installing Arch Linux on a pendrive using an HP laptop, focusing on a clean installation with a minimal CLI environment.